OUR STORY

 OUR JOURNEY

-The Daisy Programme was a vision created by our Programme Director who has a passion to support those who struggle with low self-esteem and a lack of confidence in their abilities.
+The Daisy Programme was a vision created by our Founder, Leigh Doran who has a passion to support those who struggle with low self-esteem and a lack of confidence in their abilities due to the trauma of abuse.

 The charity started June 2015 and has grown steadily since then.
-Our Programme Director always knew that demand would be consistent.
-To date we have supported nearly 600 individuals with a variety of interventions to meet their individual needs.
+Leigh always knew that demand would be consistent.
+To date we have supported thousands of people with a variety of interventions to meet their individual needs.

 The support that we offer is tailored to the clients who have found the courage to call us.
-Its not an easy call to make and now with our own hub, once COVID19 restrictions are lifted we are looking to return to our 'open-door' policy where you can be assured of a warm welcome and a cup of tea.
+Its not an easy call to make, but we understand as many of our staff and volunteers are also survivors.

 OUR FUNDING

-We have received funding from The Big Lottery, The People's Postcode Trust, The Pilgrims Trust, The Office of the Police Crime Commissioner in Norfolk and built a partnership with Breckland Council through their lottery and core funding to support our variety of projects in the community.
+We have received funding from The Big Lottery, The People's Postcode Trust, The Pilgrims Trust, The Office of the Police Crime Commissioner in Norfolk, Children in Need, Forte Trust, Ministry of Justice Rape and Sexual Abuse Support Fund, Norfolk Community Foundation and built a strong partnership with Breckland Council through their Inspiring Communities Initiative.

 We are most grateful for the funding we have received to date and know that other funders are needed regularly to sustain our presence in the local community.